Skip to Content

 When to harvest

-With chile peppers, the perfect moment depends on the type and your own preferences.
+With chile peppers, the perfect moment depends on the type of chile and your own preferences.
 For example, although jalapeños are usually eaten when still green, you can leave them to redden if you like a sweeter and significantly more fiery flavor.

 Onions are pretty much ready to go at any time, as long as they’re big enough for your liking.
 The same goes for cilantro.
-Garlic can be harvested when the above-ground leaves begin to yellow and die.

 Frequently Asked Questions